 The guitar’s fit and finish are impeccable.
 The gloss on the body is smooth and glassy and edges are completely finished and buffed.
 In fact, all visible areas of the guitar are finished nicely.
 The satin finish on the neck is consistent and comfortable.
 The fingerboard is a nice chunk of dark brown rosewood with a single, slightly lighter streak.
 The medium-narrow, tall frets are leveled and dressed nicely and the intonation is spot-on.
 The shouldering on the neck is comfortably rounded.
 The Sterling guitars are built in Indonesia and receive their final set up at the Music Man headquarters in San Luis Obispo, California.
 They really seem to do a great job, especially at the very reasonable price point of this guitar.

 Sound – This is a fascinating-sounding guitar.
 Steve’s design goals for the pickups were for them to have a full, meaty, “masculine” sound but still offer good articulation on the high end.
 That observation is interesting to me.
 While not courting any controversy, perhaps I can say that I and many around me grew up with some sort of perception that humbucking pickups were more masculine than single coil pickups.
 With that said, in the Transition™ humbuckers we indeed find a good, strong bottom end girth like a Gibson humbucker but also a high-end response that is more reminiscent of a Tele.
 Where Gibson humbuckers might be meat and potatoes and Fender single-coils might be seafood, perhaps with the Transition™ humbuckerss we have surf and turf.
 DiMarzio managed to produce a brilliant, sweet high-end sound as you pass the twelfth fret that isn’t shrill at all.
 From what I can tell, they accomplish this by having less midrange than typical Gibson humbuckers, allowing the treble and bass to shine.
 The guitar’s woods contribute as well.
 Basswood is known as a warm body wood.
 A maple neck tends to add some snap.
 A rosewood fingerboard tends to moderate that snap.
 In the end, the woods and pickups blend well.
-If I plug the guitar into a rig dialed in for a Gibson and find myself backing off the treble a bit at the guitar, just like I would on a Tele.
+If I plug the guitar into a rig dialed in for a Gibson, I find myself backing off the treble a bit at the guitar, just like I would on a Tele.
 What I end up with is a really nice, wide-range sound with more gain and far less noise than you’d get on a Tele.
-The bridge pickup, which DiMarzio rates as a "high power" pickup, has a little more output than the ’57 Classic Plus pickup in the neck of my Gibson SG.
+The bridge pickup, which DiMarzio rates as a "high power" pickup, has a little more output than the ’57 Classic Plus pickup in the bridge position of my Gibson SG.
 DiMarzio rates the neck pickup as a "medium power" pickup and it is more down in Gibson range.
 A push-push knob on the volume control offers an additional 12db boost for leads.
 The Ernie Ball version of the guitar has a trim to adjust the amount of boost but this is deleted from the Sterling version.
 The guitar’s pickups are passive but both the boosted and un-boosted paths from the push-push switch pass through a buffer amp powered by a 9v battery in the back of the guitar.
 As a caveat: no battery, no signal, period.